What Is a Server and How Does It Power My Website?

 On the other hand, you will often come across servers that are configured to respond to multiple types of requests at the same time.
 These multi-purpose servers are great when the number of requests is not that high or when the server has plenty of computing resources to spare.
 For example, small businesses would often use a single server to share files, send and receive company emails, and host the company website.
 These are just a few examples of what a server can do.
 Later in this article, we will look at some other popular server tasks.

 As you might imagine, a server can perform its function only if it is turned on and working properly.
-Therefore, the server hardware is designed for continuous use and a high fault tolerance.
+Therefore, the server hardware is designed for continuous use and high fault tolerance.
 Ideally, a server’s downtime should not exceed a few minutes per month.
 To accomplish such high uptime, the server may feature an enhanced cooling system to keep the components from overheating as well as redundant power supplies, network adapters, CPUs, and hard drives, so when a hardware fault occurs, the server would still be operational.
 Servers are also often equipped with error-correcting code memory (ECC RAM) to prevent data corruption.

 Server hardware often features redundant components in order to increase its fault tolerance and maximize uptime